Meet Lisa Rothwell

 -

 Created and directed the EYES Program (Enhancing Youth Education through Support), a pilot program designed to minimize negative involvement of minors in the juvenile court system, focused on family support, truancy reduction, and interagency involvement.
-The program ran from September 2020 to June 2024.
+The program ran from September 2020 to June 2024 and now continues in Adams County.

 I’ve also served on the board of Health Source of Ohio (2012–2017) and South Central Development Company (2011–2012), a non-profit intermediary lender that helps small businesses and municipalities access funding.